vstalingrady/grayweb/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the noir-themed sign-in experience.
-The interface uses Supabase auth to support Google, Discord, and email/password flows out of the box.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the noir landing page.
+Head to [http://localhost:3000/login](http://localhost:3000/login) (or `/signup`) for the Supabase-powered auth experience.

 ## Auth experience

 - OAuth buttons call `supabase.auth.signInWithOAuth` for Google and Discord.
 - Email/password form is backed by `supabase.auth.signInWithPassword`, with inline validation and status messages.
 - Fonts: Plus Jakarta Sans for primary typography and IBM Plex Mono for supporting details.
-- Styling lives in `src/components/LoginForm.module.css` and `src/app/page.module.css`.
+- Styling lives in `src/components/LoginForm.module.css` and `src/app/login/page.module.css`.

 ## Python API